In 2021, CO2 emissions in Costa Rica have grown 0.838 megatons, 11.55% compared to 2020.

 CO2 emissions in 2021 were 8.091 megatons, making Costa Rica is the 69th conutry in the ranking of countries for CO2 emissions, made up of 184 countries, in which the countries are ranked from least to most pollutant.

 In addition to its total emissions of CO2 into the atmospher, which logically depend, among other variables, on the country's population, it is convenient to analyze the behavior of its emissions per inhabitant.
-In the table we see that per capita CO2 emissions in Costa Rica, have decreased in 2020, in which they have been 1.55 tons per inhabitant.
+In the table we see that per capita CO2 emissions in Costa Rica, have increased in 2021, in which they have been 1.59 tons per inhabitant.

-If you look at evolution f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
-In the last period, Costa Rica, has emitted 0.07 kilos for every $ 1,000 of GDP, the same as in 2019.
+Regarding evolution f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
+In the last period, Costa Rica, has emitted 0.07 kilos for every $ 1,000 of GDP, the same as in 2020.

-In the table we can see the evolution of CO2 emissions, which have grown in the last ten years, while per capita emissions have decreased and, on the contrary, CO2 emissions per $ 1,000 of GDP.
+In the table we can see the evolution of CO2 emissions, which have grown since 2011, while per capita emissions have decreased and, on the contrary, CO2 emissions per $ 1,000 of GDP.

 However, in the last five years, total emissions have decreased in Costa Rica, as have emissions per capita, then the situation is improving.

 Click on the following link to see the ranking of CO2 emissions by countries and in the Economy of Costa Rica to see all the information we publish about Costa Rica.